saltstack/salt/doc/topics/aws.rst

 Required Settings
 =================
-The following settings are always required for AWS:
+The following settings are always required for EC2:

 * Using the old cloud configuration format:

 .. code-block:: yaml

-    # Set the AWS login data
+    # Set the EC2 login data
-    AWS.id: HJGRYCILJLKJYG
+    EC2.id: HJGRYCILJLKJYG
-    AWS.key: 'kdjgfsgm;woormgl/aserigjksjdhasdfgn'
+    EC2.key: 'kdjgfsgm;woormgl/aserigjksjdhasdfgn'
-    AWS.keyname: test
+    EC2.keyname: test
-    AWS.securitygroup: quick-start
+    EC2.securitygroup: quick-start
-    AWS.private_key: /root/test.pem
+    EC2.private_key: /root/test.pem

 * Using the new cloud configuration format:

 .. code-block:: yaml

-    # Set the AWS login data
+    # Set the EC2 login data
-    my-aws-config:
+    my-ec2-config:
       id: HJGRYCILJLKJYG
       key: 'kdjgfsgm;woormgl/aserigjksjdhasdfgn'
       keyname: test
       securitygroup: quick-start
       private_key: /root/test.pem
-      provider: aws
+      provider: ec2

 Optional Settings
 =================

-AWS allows a location to be set for servers to be deployed in.
+EC2 allows a location to be set for servers to be deployed in.
 Availability zones exist inside regions, and may be added to increase specificity.

 * Using the old cloud configuration format: